 Crafting is perfect for bringing you closer to nature.
 Spending time in green spaces is a proven stress reliever; for a double dose of stress reduction, try spending time outside collecting natural materials for crafting.
 For example, you could use leaves or flowers to create a wreath, and then hang it indoors to bring nature into your home.
 Sketching outside or drawing inspiration from nature’s colours can also be wonderfully calming.

-Crafting can have so many positive effects on our thoughts, feelings and behaviours.
+The benefits of crafting are readily available to all of us, and crafting can have so many positive effects on our thoughts, feelings and behaviours.
 It’s easy to see why crafting benefits mental health; many of us enjoy crafting as an escape, a way to relax, a chance to connect with others, or a route to a sense of achievement.
 As well as being a fun way to spend your leisure time, crafting is a truly creative form of self-care.

 Do you use crafting as a way to support your mental health?